ibbaa/keepitup/README.md

 `./keepitupmain/build/outputs/apk/debug` for the debug build variant and `./keepitupmain/build/outputs/apk/release` for the release build variant.

+The resulting release apk is named `keepitup-release-unsigned.apk` and is unsigned.

+The resulting debug apk is named `keepitup-debug.apk` and is signed with the debug default key.

+You can use the script `./signing.sh` for signing the files, but some preparations are necessary (see below).

-### Debug
+### Docker

 For the docker build you don't need any Android tools.
 Simply call `./docker_build.sh`.
 The output directories are the same as for the local build.
+The docker build signs the files.
+You must provide a keystore (see below) or the build will fail.

+The resulting release apk is named `keepitup-release.apk` and is signed with the provided key.

+The resulting debug apk is named `keepitup-debug.apk` and is signed with the provided key.

 The `docker_build.sh` script works for Linux.
 Docker must be installed of course.
 There is not script for Windows at the moment but it should not be difficult to create one.

 ### Signing

 You have to provide your own signing keys if you build *Keep it up* by yourself.
-The build process signs both build variants with the same key and will fail if no key is provided.
-You need a keystore with proper keys and a properties file with the respective credentials described later on.
+The script `./signing.sh` can be used for signing.
+The docker build calls this script after the build.
+The script calls the tool `apksigner` that ships with the Android SDK.
+Unfortunately the location of this tool is not fixed and does vary from version to version.
+So you have to provide the location on your machine in the environment variable `BUILD_TOOLS_PATH`.
+Usually `apksigner` is located under `android-sdk/build-tools/version`.

+The docker build does use the `apksigner` that is provided with the container, so for the docker build it's not necessary to set `BUILD_TOOLS_PATH`.

-You can create a keystore for with the following command:
+Furthermoew you need a keystore with proper keys for signing.
+You can create a keystore with the following command:

 `keytool -genkey -v -keystore keepitup.jks -alias keepitupkey -keyalg RSA -keysize 2048 -storepass keepitup -keypass keepitup -validity 20000`

+`keytool` ships with the Java JDK, not with the Android SDK.

 The keystore file is named `keepitup.jks` with a key pair `keepitupkey` and the store and key password `keepitup`.

-This information has to be provided in a file named `signing.properties`:
+If you follow this naming convention and put the `keepitup.jks` in a directory named `signing` (the directory must reside in the project root), then the script `./signing.sh` will find the signing information.
+Alternatively you can provide the information with the four environment variables

 ```
-store.password=keepitup
-key.password=keepitup
-key.alias=keepitupkey
+KEEPITUP_KEYSTORE_FILE for the path to the keystore file (default ./signing/keepitup.jks)
+KEEPITUP_KEY_ALIAS for the key alias (default keepitupkey)
+KEEPITUP_KEYSTORE_PASS for the keystore password (default keepitup)
+KEEPITUP_KEY_PASS for the key password (default keepitup)
 ```
-If you put the two files in a directory named `signing` (the directory must reside in the project root) and follow the naming convention, i.e. the keystore is named `keepitup.jks` and the properties file `signing.properties`, then the build process will find the signing information.
-Alternatively you can provide two environment variables `KEEPITUP_KEYSTORE` and `KEEPITUP_SIGNING_PROPERTIES` pointing to the two files relative to the project root.